xilongj/learn_english_from_movie/README.md

 # The Facebook of English Vocabulary

-### To be an International engineer with business sense.
+### To be an International Engineer with Business Sense.